Pascal Loves His Dutch IT Support Job in Kharismatic Krakow

 What do you think about Krakow?

-Pascal has a great Flickr account where he has allowed us to share some of his gorgeous images he has taken of Krakow
+Pascal has a great Flickr account where he has allowed us to share some of the gorgeous images he has taken of Krakow

 Advice for future Trotters: